 Cover the Crab Legs

 Covering the crab legs to try to trap the heat and keep them warmer for longer periods of time will be wise.
-If you’re wanting to keep the crab legs warm for a while, then you can try covering the plate that they’re on with aluminum foil.
+If you’re wanting to keep the crab legs warm for a while, you can try covering the plate that they’re on with aluminum foil.

 This should trap the heat well enough that they will stay warm for a while longer.
 Of course, this method is only going to work for a short period of time.

-If you wish to keep the crab legs warm for longer, then you’ll need another method.
+If you wish to keep the crab legs warm for longer, you’ll need another method.
 So long as you’re eating dinner in a timely fashion, you won’t need to worry, though.